Do the “math” for a second.

 I know fires are a real threat, and you can never totally alleviate the risk or worry of one breaking out… particularly by someone else not holding up their end of the bargain by following the steps above…

 But survival, resilience, and independence start with you and your family, so be sure you're doing everything in your power to be prepared should a fire break out.

-If you have any questions about the steps above or have anything you think I should add to the checklist, I’d love to hear about it in the comments.
+If you have any questions about the steps above or have anything you think I should add to the home fire safety checklist, I’d love to hear about it in the comments.